Genre = Paranormal Women's Fiction, Fantasy, Romance

 I rolled my eyes again.
 “You’re not sixteen, Cale.
 If you don’t know why you were a lousy date tonight, then you don’t need to be dating.
 You’re a good-looking guy, but no man is that handsome.
 Be grateful I’m cutting you some slack by not making a big deal about it.”

 Cale grunted.
 “Women always say things that.
 Like I should automatically know what I did wrong.
 Why do women never directly tell you in specifics what ticked them off?”

 I snorted.
-“Why should she bother when the guy is too busy on his phone to hear her?”
+“Why should a woman bother talking when the guy she’s out with is too busy on his phone to hear her?”

 I snorted.
 Was Cale’s youth making him dense?
-Or was he just spoiled by dating women who let their rich date get by with crap?
+Or was he just spoiled by dating women who let their uber-wealthy date get by with crap?
 His youth appealed to me, but I was so tired of making allowances.
-Next time I went out on a ‘real’ date that made me want to woman up like I had tonight, it would be with someone more my equal—maybe someone older.
+Next time I went out on the kind of date that made me want to woman up like I had tonight, it would be with someone more my equal—maybe someone older.

 “It was nothing,” I said.

 Cale studied me.
 “It sure looked like something to me.”

 I turned to glare.
 “Fine… he did all that because he knew he was the only man who paid any proper attention to me tonight.
 Unfortunately, he wasn’t the one I was having dinner with.
 My actual date was too busy for me and should have canceled.”